 The changes to the farm were environmentally and economically beneficial.

-Timber sales from managed forests over the past 30 years have totaled more than 1.8 million board-feet of timber.
+Timber sales from managed forests over the past 30 years have totaled more than 1.8 million board-feet.
 Hay is sold to other livestock owners.
 Fees from hunting leases net more revenues than his last tobacco crop did in 2005, and the hunters also help the local economy.

 Dr. Middleton has donated conservation easements including five parcels of land that cover 115 acres and more than two miles of river frontage.
 Since then, he and farm employees help nurture the more than 100,000 hardwood trees that have been planted on the land.